knocklabs/javascript/examples/slack-kit-example/README.md

 ### Setting up Knock

 For this tutorial, you'll need a Knock account.
 If you don't already have one, you can [sign up on this page](https://dashboard.knock.app/signup).
+You can also find these steps outlined in the official [SlackKit docs](https://docs.knock.app/integrations/chat/slack-kit/setup#add-slack-app-to-knock-slack-channel).

 #### Create a Slack channel